primalmotion/simplai/README.md

 applications.

-This is still a work in progress, and the API will change, but things are shaping up and soon unit testing will be added as the API stabbilizes.
+This is still a work in progress, and the API will change, but things are shaping up and soon unit testing will be added as the API stabilizes.

 ## Chain